tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

 Note the filesize of `new.txt` -- it is zero bytes, indicating an empty file.
 We can start editing the file using one of the many available text editors that are available for use directly from a terminal, such as [`nano`](http://www.nano-editor.org/) or [`vi`](http://en.wikipedia.org/wiki/Vi).
 While we don't cover how to use these editors here, you can [have a look online for a simple how-to tutorial](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/).
 We suggest starting with `nano` -- while there are not as many features available compared to other editors, using `nano` is much simpler.

 ## Core Commands {#section-unix-commands}
 In the short tutorial above, you've covered a few of the core commands such as `pwd`, `ls` and `cd`.
 There are however a few more standard UNIX commands that you should familiarise yourself with before you start working for real.
 These are listed below for your reference, with most of them focusing upon file management.
-The list comes with an explanation of each, and an example of how to use them.
+The list comes with an explanation of each and an example of how to use them.

 * `pwd`: As explained previously, this command displays your *present working directory* to the terminal.
 The full path of where you are presently is displayed.
 * `ls`: Displays a list of files in the current working directory to the terminal.